 - 1 tsp sugar

-- ¼ tsp five-spice powder, store-bought or make your own
+- ¼ tsp five spice powder, store-bought or homemade

 - 3-5 dried Thai chilies, break in half and remove seeds